 A key quality indicator for business policy is the adoption of a conservative approach to business and operational risks, irrespective of whether the Bank's own risk or risk under management is involved.
-The required level of profitability must be taken into account.
+The required profitability must also not be neglected in this context.
 Where there is methodological uncertainty in relation to risk measurement, the principle of conservatism should be adopted.
 This principle is backed up by a remuneration policy aimed at achieving long-term business success.